History Files

 Ptolemy's map of Britain

-The details recorded by Pytheas were interpreted by Ptolemy in the second century AD, and this 1490 Italian reconstruction of the section covering the British Isles and northern Gaul shows Ptolemy's characteristically lopsided Scotland at the top
+Details recorded by Pytheas were interpreted by Ptolemy in the second century AD, and this 1490 Italian reconstruction of the section which covers the British Isles and northern Gaul shows Ptolemy's characteristically lopsided Scotland at the top

 c.90s - 80s BC